-- Using lower emissions fuels.
-Compressed natural gas is lower emissions than diesel, especially if it is sourced from biogas; - · Using software to optimise collection routes; and - Upgrading trucks to more fuel-efficient models.
+- · Using lower emissions fuels; - · Using software to optimise collection routes; and - · Upgrading trucks to more fuel-efficient models.

 Substantial improvements in emissions intensity can be gained with these measures, for example:

 - Waste Management Inc. reduced emissions per 1,000 miles driven by 31% from 2010 to 2019. - Republic Services reduced fleet emissions by 7.5% in 2020 by using renewable natural gas.